 How do you mark up the changes?

-I recommend that you send me Word documents rather than PDFs for copy-editing, because there are likely to be far more changes during a copy-edit.
+For copy-editing, I recommend that you send me Word documents rather than PDFs, because there are likely to be far more changes during a copy-edit.
 These can be time-consuming and expensive to put in place if your designer has already arranged the text in a PDF.

 How much does it cost?